Coleman Roddy

 Born: June 9, 1953 Port Arthur, TX

-From a modest initial goal of just wanting to do well enough to see his name printed in National Dragster, Port Arthur's Coleman Roddy blazed a path of driving glory that twice took him to the pinnacle of the National Hot Rod Association's drag racing wars.
-Instead of merely going on to be mentioned in National Dragster, Roddy wound up featured in its cover for winning back-to-back NHRA Winston Competition eliminator titles in 1983 and 1984, something no other driver accomplished, before or since.
+From a modest initial goal of simply wanting to do well enough to see his name printed in National Dragster, Port Arthur’s Coleman Roddy blazed a path of driving glory that twice took him to the pinnacle of the National Hot Rod Association’s drag racing scene.
+Instead of merely being mentioned in National Dragster, Roddy wound up featured on its cover for winning back-to-back NHRA Winston Competition Eliminator titles in 1983 and 1984 — something no other driver has accomplished before or since.

-Roddy might have set the bar even higher, but he retired after the 1984 championship to devote more time to the Port Arthur and Nederland used car dealerships - R&R Auto - that he operates with his father.
-Roddy's meteoric rise onto the national racing scene began in the late '70s behind the wheel of a '68 Camero.
-His first significant win was in 1976, when he captured Modified honors at the Division 4 Winston Series race at State Capitol Dragway in Baton Rouge.
+Roddy might have set the bar even higher, but he retired after the 1984 championship to devote more time to the Port Arthur and Nederland used car dealerships — R&R Auto — which he operated with his father.
+Roddy’s meteoric rise onto the national racing scene began in the late 1970s behind the wheel of a 1968 Camaro.
+His first significant win came in 1976, when he captured Modified honors at the Division 4 Winston Series race at State Capitol Dragway in Baton Rouge.

-The escalation to the big time came five years later when NHRA did away with the Modified eliminator class, which led him to switch to a '65 Corvette gasser and move into the Competition Eliminator category.
-There would be another car change after the 1983 title - this time to an '84 Pontiac Firebird - but nothing slowed Coleman Roddy's pursuit of greatness.
-In addition to the NHRA Winston Competition eliminator titles in '83 and '84, his three-years of domination included twice winning the Winter Nationals, being named Sportsman Racer of the Year, and earning the Quaker State Sportsman Cup.
+The escalation to the big time came five years later when the NHRA eliminated the Modified Eliminator class, leading him to switch to a 1965 Corvette gasser and move into the Competition Eliminator category.
+There would be another car change after the 1983 title — this time to a 1984 Pontiac Firebird — but nothing slowed Coleman Roddy’s pursuit of greatness.
+In addition to his NHRA Winston Competition Eliminator titles in 1983 and 1984, his three-year stretch of domination included twice winning the Winternationals, being named Sportsman Racer of the Year, and earning the Quaker State Sportsman Cup.